mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 mongod -f "/etc/mongod.conf"
 ```

-Specify *--config* or *-f* along with a path to the *configuration file*.
-For many Linux distributions, when installing *MongoDB* through a *package manager*, you'll find a default *configuration file in etc/mongod.conf*.

 Feel free to modify this or point to your own *configuration file*.
-You just need to ensure that the MongoD process can access the file location and read the file.
-You can find the complete list of configuration file options and how to use them on our online documentation.
+You just need to ensure that the *MongoD* process can access the file location and read the file.
+You can find the complete list of *configuration file* options and how to use them on our online documentation.
 The documentation also includes structural examples, as well as a description of how the options work and what the expected values are.

 To recap, configuration file options provide the same functionality as our command line options.
 They improve the readability of our configuration settings, and you can use the documentation to facilitate mapping a command line option to a configuration file option.